Things to do around Anchorage, Alaska

 - See our Fly Fishing Guide and Shop links for more information on local fly fishing shops.

-A small town just south of Anchorage with fewer people and decent tourist options, including the popular Alaska Candle Factory.
+A small town just south of Anchorage with fewer people and decent tourist options, including the popular Alaska Wildlife Conservation Center and the Alaska Candle Factory.
 A very popular ski area in winter.
+Good hiking trails in the summer.

 An easy day trip close to Anchorage.
 Worthwhile.
 Good visitor center.